Frequently Asked Questions

 Can I visit Carnegie Mellon before I make my admission decision?
 What if I've been accepted into the online program?

-At this time, due to COVID-19, we are holding virtual information sessions.
+At this time we are holding virtual information sessions for admitted students.
 We hope to resume in person visits to campus in the near future.
+In the meantime, you can take a tour of the MSE with Ashwin, a recent graduate of the program.

 When does the program start?

-MSE Online candidates who apply by mid-October 2021 will start class on January 18, 2022.
+MSE Online candidates who apply by mid-October will start class in mid-January.

-MSE Online candidates who apply in Spring 2022 will start class in late August 2022.
+MSE Online candidates who apply in by the end of April will start class in late August.

 Will I have a workspace on campus?
 When can I move into it?